Pash10g/php-the-right-way/_posts/07-06-01-NoSql_Databases.md

 3. **Column-Oriented Databases**: Data is stored in columns instead of rows.
 Example: Apache Cassandra.
 4. **Graph Databases**: Store data in graph structures with nodes, edges, and properties.
 Example: Neo4j.

-MongoDB being the leading NoSQL database can work

 ## Why NoSQL?

 - **Flexibility**: NoSQL databases often use flexible data models, allowing for more rapid changes and iterations.